 A note about harp strings

-If you have a chart showing which diameter you need, you can use any "brand" of nylon monofilament string (the plain ones with no wrapping).
-The wound strings, though, (the ones in the lower register that have a wrapping around them) have far too much variation in materials, diameters and lengths to be used on harps they weren't designed for.
+If you have a string chart for your harp, you can use any "brand" of nylon monofilament string (the plain ones with no wrapping), provided you adhere to the diameters specified on the chart.
+The same is true for gut strings, although it can be more difficult to sort out because most brands of gut are not labeled by diameter.
+The wound strings, however, (the ones in the lower register that have a wrapping around them) have far too much variation in materials, diameters and lengths to be used on harps they weren't designed for.
+These are almost always custom-made for a particular harp make and model.

-The consequences of using the wrong strings are usually fairly mild - less-than-optimal tone or buzzing sharping levers, for example - but there is also a risk of introducing more string tension than the harp was designed for and actually pulling it apart.
+The consequences of using a few of the wrong strings are probably fairly mild - less-than-optimal tone or buzzing sharping levers, for example - but with too many of the wrong strings, there is a risk of introducing more string tension than the harp was designed for and actually pulling it apart.
 For this reason, many builders will void a harp's warranty if their string recommendations are not followed.

-If you don't know where to get the right strings and are unable to reach the maker of your harp, we recommend contacting Robinson's Harp Shop.
+If you don't have a string chart, don't know where to get the right strings, or are unable to reach the maker of your harp, we recommend contacting Robinson's Harp Shop.
 If they don't already have specifications for your harp on file, they can design and make a custom string set that will work well and be safe for your harp.

 To order strings for your Dusty harp, you'll need to know which specific model you have.
 If you're not sure, you can find the model name and serial number on a card inside the lower sound hole of the harp.